-For information or clarification, please contact Julie Morell, Truant Officer for Bond, Christian, Effingham, Fayette and Montgomery Counties at (618) 283-5011.
+For information or clarification, please contact Julie Morell, Truant Officer for Bond, Effingham, and Fayette Counties or Cathy Jones, Truant Officer for Christian and Montgomery Counties at (618) 283-5011.

 RAP (Regular Attendance Program) has served the educational service region since 1989.
 Referrals for students are received from building principals.
 This program works one-on-one with students in grades K through 8 who exhibit poor attendance.
 The attendance specialist works as a liaison between the school, family and student.
 RAP’s goal is to increase a student’s self-esteem while working with the student and his/her family to diagnose problems and promote better school attendance.
 The RAP specialist helps the student set individual goals for better attendance and then monitors the attendance to reinforce good habits.
 The Department of Human Services also works closely with RAP on the mandated attendance measures for Public Aid recipients.
 Additionally, RAP provides a prevention program to grade 3 students in an extended effort to prevent truancy.
 RAP specialists work closely with the region’s truancy officer to provide effective truancy measures in our region.

-For more information or clarification on RAP, please contact Cathy Jones, Attendance Specialist, at (618) 283-9311.
+For more information or clarification on RAP, please contact one of our 3 RAP specialists: